duchallenge-team/dude/README.md

 The competition deadline is on April 1, 2023.
 Be sure to check the RRC platform for the latest updates, replicated here under [Announcements](#announcements).

 The repository collects a number of tools:
-* A data loader making it easy to load the dataset, work with its annotations, pdfs and pre-computed OCR
+* A data loader making it easy to load the dataset, work with its annotations, pdfs, and pre-computed OCR
-* A repository that allows to test submission files and run standalome evaluation scripts.
+* A repository that allows testing submission files and running standalone evaluation scripts.
 * Baseline methods (will appear soon).

 Table of Contents: